pygame-community/pygame-ce/docs/reST/ref/mixer.rst

 The mixer module must be initialized like other pygame modules, but it has some extra conditions.
 The ``pygame.mixer.init()`` function takes several optional arguments to control the playback rate and sample size.
-Pygame will default to reasonable values, but pygame cannot perform Sound resampling, so the mixer should be initialized to match the values of your audio resources.

 ``NOTE``: For less laggy sound use a smaller buffer size.
 The default is set to reduce the chance of scratchy sounds on some computers.
 You can